Juan-Jones/blogsphere/content/blog/best-apps-to-sell-stuff.md

 ### 8. Gumtree

-Gumtree is a classified ads platform that originated in the UK but has since expanded to other countries around the world.
+[Gumtree.com]{:rel="nofollow"} is a classified ads platform that originated in the UK but has since expanded to other countries around the world.
 It allows users to buy and sell a wide range of items, including vehicles, real estate, jobs, and services.
 Gumtree's robust search filters and location-based listings make it easy to find buyers in your area.

 ### 9. Vinted